 Given the intense sensitivity of what my team was conceiving and its possible and grave implications for the community and for Facebook, this concept went through ample review at the executive level.
 With my core team in attendance, I presented this design concept directly to Mark Zuckerberg to receive his feedback around the design execution, the technical execution, and the unanswered questions we needed a gut check from him on.

 Mark encouraged our team to continue to iterate on our messaging and presentation of the content warning overlay, as well as its settings, so that it did not convey a judgement around someone’s personal morals around content they don’t want to see.

-Iterating After Mark’s Feedback
+Iterating After Mark Zuckerberg’s Feedback

 After the review with Mark, I continued to iterate on my content warnings and the settings.
-Given the growing scope of the original project, I drove the team to differentiate the two specific workstreams we were beginning to work within.
+Given the expanding scope of the original project, I drove the team to differentiate the two specific workstreams we were beginning to work within.
 Even though they were closely related, they needed to be distinct so that we can be focused in our problem-solving and investigation.

 With content warnings, I iterated upon developing a modular, flexible content warning that can support the right messaging for our community.
 I worked closely with the content strategist and with policy to gather their feedback and needs.

 With Settings, I continued to explore what a community-moderated content preference settings might look like on Facebook.
 Gathering the known requirements from the Policy and our Engineering team, we explored and focused in on three possible directions that we needed to validate and understand better.